 Well, it may be the devil or it may be the Lord

 But you're gonna have to serve somebody"

 Within the structure of the surfing paintings, I hide a superstructure of a face.
-Pareidolia is a focus to a lot of my research into the human mind.
+Pareidolia, which is the tendency to perceive a specific, meaningful image in a random pattern, is a focus to a lot of my research into the human mind.
 The faces within the surfer paintings, often pained, reflect my concept of God at the time, and the concept I have of myself now.
 Yes, I was saved from death, but who put me in that predicament in the first place, other than God?
-To my mind, my life was the plaything of a capricious and powerful being... this was also my child mind also trying to deal with my immigrant Cuban grandfather, a surgeon, who was also kind, capricious and abusive.
+To my mind, my life was the plaything of a capricious and powerful being... this was also my child mind trying to deal with my immigrant Cuban grandfather, a surgeon, who was also kind, capricious, and abusive.

 We often see the world the way we need to at the time.
-Our psychology can affect our eyes, and make us blind or give us super clarity.
-Andol often we don't get a choice how we see.
+Our psychology can affect our eyes and make us blind or give us super clarity.
+And often we don't get a choice how we see.

-The irony is I haven't ever surfed, (I love boogie boarding).
-It's a void in my life, that has been filled with art.
+The irony is I haven't ever surfed (I love boogie boarding).
+It's a void in my life that has been filled with art.
 Actually, surfing has always been a little too dangerous for my condition.
 I tell myself it is a promised land I can never enter.
-I'm a little obsessed with voids, and the conception of a void, what is commonly called LACK...another theme in my work.
-What does it mean to know you don't and have never had, had something you believe you should have?
+I'm a little obsessed with voids, and the conception of a void, what is commonly called LACK (in all caps)... another theme in my work.
+What does it mean to know you don't, and have never had, something you believe you should have?